yamatatsu/vitest-dynamodb-lite/packages/vitest-dynamodb-lite/README.md

 ### [Optional] Using fixtures

-Some fixture data can be given before each test:
+You can set some fixture data before each test:

 `vitest-dynamodb-lite-config.json`: